vjohndo/casino/README.md

 - Minor use of JS to add event listeners to toggle classes and allow for routing via buttons

 ### PSQL
-- At this stage 3 tables.
-Users, game_instances, game_types.
+- At this stage 3 tables:
+    - users
+    - game_instances
+    - game_types

 ### Deck of cards API
 - Purely used to handle card image requests